matthewedwrd/darwin/README.md

 # Darwin
 ## About
-Darwin is an artificial intelligence engine written fully in C.
+Darwin is an LLM written in C, with the jokingly purpose to replace GPT & BERT.